History of opium in China: People's Republic of China

 Initially, the efforts towards curtailing opium consumption and production were sporadic and mostly ineffective due to the lack of resources available to the newly-formed government.
 However, in 1952, the "Directive on Eradication of Drug Epidemic" was issued by the Central Committee of the Chinese Communist Party, and the campaign was reinvigorated with a new wave, this time more thoroughly planned, more severe in its measures and accompanied by mass mobilization.
 Opium consumption was treated as a political issue of class character.
 Propaganda against narcotics was carried out by local CCP cells.

-Meetings concerning addiction were part of the new mass line.
+Meetings concerning addiction were part of the mass line.
 The testimony of former addicts was important at all levels of this discussion, which took place in both the mass media and small community groups and rehabilitation centers.
 Mass meetings, slogans, and flags used the words of ex-addicts.
-Addiction was denounced as antisocial and unhealthy, a result of imperialism and capitalism, and stashes of narcotics and consumption equipment were publicly burned.
-Consequently, opium trade was banned and opium-producing regions were planted with new crops.
+Addiction was denounced as anti-social and unhealthy, a result of imperialism and capitalism, and stashes of narcotics and consumption equipment were publicly burned.
+Consequently, opium trade was banned, and opium-producing regions were planted with other crops.

 Complex measures aimed at addict rehabilitation were carried out, often compulsory: in urban centers, anti-opium clinics were opened, and in rural areas addicts were isolated and forced to bear withdrawal symptoms.
 Difficult cases of addiction were required to go through labor reform similar to the forced labor of landowners, businessmen, and other groups considered "social criminals".
 Hundreds of drug distributors were executed, and tens of thousands were imprisoned.

 The Chinese government is generally credited with eradicating both consumption and production of opium during the 1950s using unrestrained repression and social reform.
 Although by 1953 the issue of opium consumption in urban areas of the PRC was considered to have been solved, rural poppy farming continued up until 1959, especially in areas populated by ethnic minorities, such as in Liangshan and Aba, where opium poppy cultivation and sale accounted for a significant portion of the peasants' income.
 Remaining opium production shifted south of the Chinese border into the Golden Triangle region.